anakic/querystorm-docs/DefiningFunctions/Functions_via_SQL.md

 # Excel functions via SQL

-In QueryStorm, you can use SQL to define Excel functions.
-A typical use case for this would be to interactively fetch data from a database into Excel.
+In QueryStorm, you can define Excel functions that use SQL to return data from a database.

 Suppose we'd like to define a function that would return a list of people from a database, whose names contain a particular `searchTerm`.